-After graduating from the University of British Columbia in 2014, Andrew Formosa made a swift transition from studying to steering as pharmacist-owner at Aaronson’s Pharmacy, a Victoria, B.C. landmark and local destination for natural health products.
+After graduating from the University of British Columbia in 2014, Andrew Formosa made a swift transition from studying to steering as pharmacist-owner at Aaronson’s Pharmacy, a Victoria, B.C. landmark and local destination for natural health products since 1910.
 With his first exposure to pharmacy as a child, where he spent time in his father’s pharmacy, he looked, listened and learned.
 Pharmacy ownership for him is a family tradition.

 By Andrew Formosa BSc Pharm, RPH